Nintendo video game consoles: Game Boy Advance (2001)

-The Game Boy Advance (GBA) is a 32-bit handheld game console which was released in Japan on March 21, 2001, and to international markets that June.
+The Game Boy Advance (GBA) is a 32-bit handheld game console which was released on March 21, 2001 in Japan, June 11, 2001 in North America, and June 22, 2001 in Europe and Australia.
 It was later released in mainland China in 2004, under the name iQue Game Boy Advance.
 Compared to the Game Boy Color it succeeded, the console offered a significantly more powerful ARM7 processor and improved graphics, while retaining backward compatibility with games initially developed for its predecessor.
 The original model was followed in 2003 by the Game Boy Advance SP, a redesigned model with a frontlit screen and clamshell form factor.
 A newer revision of the SP with a backlit screen was released in 2005.
 A miniaturized redesign, the Game Boy Micro, was released in September 2005.
 Across all models in the Game Boy Advance series, 81.51 million units were sold worldwide.
 Its best-selling games are Pokémon Ruby and Sapphire, which collectively shipped 16 million units worldwide.
 The GBA was officially discontinued by the end of 2010.